 Finding out about epilepsy may help you understand more about how it affects you personally and help you feel more confident.
 Your doctors may be able to give you specific information about your epilepsy, and you may also find our information about epilepsy helpful.We supply free ‘I have epilepsy’ cards and first aid cards that you can put in your bag or pocket.
-This can help other people to know that you have seizures, and how to help if a seizure happens.
+This can help other people know that you have seizures and how to help if a seizure happens.

 Being diagnosed with epilepsy may affect you in different ways.
 Some people feel relieved to be given a name and treatment for their condition.
 Sometimes a diagnosis can be confusing or hard to come to terms with.
-Talking about any worries, asking questions and sharing information may help you, and your family and friends, to make sense of what is happening.
+Talking about any worries, asking questions, and sharing information may help you, and your family and friends, to make sense of what is happening.

 Practical and financial support

-If you have epilepsy you can get free prescriptions, and discounted or free public transport.
+If you have epilepsy you can get free prescriptions and discounted or free public transport.
 Depending on your situation you may also be entitled to benefits or support from social services or other agencies.

 Some people find it helpful to talk to a counsellor or psychologist.
-Counsellors give you the opportunity to talk through things at your own pace.
+Counsellors give you the opportunity to talk things through at your own pace.
 Although some counsellors may make suggestions, they do not normally tell you what you should or shouldn't do.
 They will listen and help you to see how you can develop ways to cope emotionally and practically.
 Counsellors won't necessarily have expertise in epilepsy, but they can work with you to focus on what you want to do to manage your specific situation.

-There are various counselling styles, including Person Centred Counselling and Cognitive Behavioural Therapy (CBT).
-Person Centred Counselling uses a flexible approach and sessions are focused on allowing the person themselves to decide what is right for them and how they would like their lives to change.
+There are various counselling styles, including Person-Centred Counselling and Cognitive Behavioural Therapy (CBT).
+Person-Centred Counselling uses a flexible approach and sessions are focused on allowing the person themselves to decide what is right for them and how they would like their lives to change.
 CBT follows a structured style that focuses on achieving goals over a set number of weekly sessions.
 CBT is popular with people who like to have goals to aim for.

-For information and to find a qualified counsellor visit the British Association for Counselling and Psychotherapy (BACP) (opens in a new window).
+For information and to find a qualified counsellor visit the British Association for Counselling and Psychotherapy (BACP).

 The course includes: